atanasg/file-processing-application/README.md

 mvn clean site
 ```
 ## Test coverage and bugs
-Generite the project site (see above) to find the reports from Cobertura and FindBugs.
+Generate the project site (see above) to find the reports from Cobertura and FindBugs.